NativeScript/workshop/docs/chapters/chapter3.md

 <!--#### Two way binding with [(ngModel)]=”name” -> including the required changes to app.module.ts-->
 One way binding is not particularly useful for input forms.
 This is where `[(ngModel)]` comes in handy.

-Each of the input components you used a moment ago, allows you to use `[(ngModel)]` to configure two-way binding.
-Just like this:
+Each of the input components you used a moment ago allows you to use `[(ngModel)]` to configure two-way binding:

 ``` html
 <TextField [(ngModel)]="email" hint="your name here"></TextField>